deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 > </details>

-> Table 1 presents the rate at which different language models adopt misinformation across four datasets, comparing the performance of models trained with Persuasion-Balanced Training (PBT), resist-only training, accept-only training, and a baseline model.
+> Table 1 presents the rate of misinformation adoption across different datasets for various models, highlighting the impact of different training methods (PBT, resist-only, accept-only) on model performance.

 {{< table-caption >}}